tactics-osrs/Ping-Tracking.bat/README.md

 • Pressing Enter will nulify the timer and instantly send a ping, if you choose to rapidly do so manually.

+## Error Handling
+Before logging the ping result, the script first checks if the domain is responding using the find command.
+If the ping command does not find the phrase “Reply from” in its output, it means there was no response from the domain.
+In this case, the script prints an error message and goes back to the domain input prompt.

 ## Usage
 To use this script, simply run it in a command prompt.
 You’ll need to have the necessary permissions to write to the directory where the script is located, as it needs to create and write to pingresults.txt.